e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

   An agent to assure that the containers are running in a Pod on a Node

 - ### kube-proxy >
   A network proxy which runs on each node in the k8s cluster. maintain network ruls on nodes.
+Allows network comminucation with pods from network inside and outside of the cluster.

+# EKS Kubernetes

+## EKS Kubernetes architecture
+- Master node resides under "EKS Control plane".
+- EKS Control plane belows to AWS public network.
+It is not in our AWS vpc nor in aws account.
+- Worker nodes reside under "EKS Managed Mode Group"

+EKS is managed service.
+Users need to focus on Application workload design and deploy.
+Don't need to worry about HA, maintenance etc in any nodes.